MojosBeans100/MS4-spaceport/README.md

 ![Mapbox public key](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1644512336/mapboxaccesstoken_jefps0.jpg)

 #### Skywatch API Key
 Create an API key with Skywatch will require navigating to the [Request Access](https://www.skywatch.com/earthcache/get-access) webpage and then awaiting approval.
+If there are any issues with requesting access, the developer can provide their own API key, but it is *really important* that this is only used for the purposes of testing the project locally, and that 'max_cost' in the 'create' view is kept to zero.

 #### Cloning Workspace
 1. Log in to [Github](https://github.com/)